 This post contains affiliate links.
 I make a commission from sales.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, read my disclosure policy.

-If you’re looking for new ways to get more vegetables into your diet, this low-carb vegetable egg bake is a great way.
+If you’re looking for new ways to get more vegetables into your diet, this low carb egg bake is a great way.
 Adding vegetables to your eggs not only instantly makes them healthier, but it also bulks up your meal, making it more filling.

 Eggs are a great source of high-quality protein.
 They are a complete protein, containing all 9 essential amino acids.
 Egg whites and yolks are both rich sources of protein.